-It doesn’t even look as dull as some older Toyotas.
 It may hardly get your pulse racing to look at inside or out, but at least it’s a little more distinctive than its forgettable predecessor.
-You’ll certainly consider it a genuine alternative to better-known rivals such as the Volkswagen Golf and Ford Focus.
+You’ll certainly consider it a genuine alternative to the default rivals such as the Volkswagen Golf and Ford Focus.

 What’s the best Toyota Auris model/engine to choose?

-Naturally, we think the 1.8-litre Toyota Hybrid Synergy Drive version is the best one overall.
-All the expertise that went into the Prius successfully transfers across to the Auris, simply in a more practical and conventional package.
+Naturally, we think the 1.8-litre Toyota Hybrid Synergy Drive version is the best Toyota Auris overall.
+All the expertise that went into the previous-generation Prius successfully transfers across to the Auris, simply in a more practical and conventional-looking package.

 Drivers will be surprised at the low-speed electric-only running, and pleased by the fuel economy it’s able to deliver, particularly in urban driving.
-The whining engine note when you drive it quickly is a less pleasing surprise, but it only roars when you’re really motoring, and the everyday extra refinement (and ease of use) should offset that.
+The droning engine note when you drive it quickly is a less pleasing surprise, but it only becomes irritating when you're really pushing it, and the everyday extra refinement (and ease of use) should offset that.

-Diesel Auris models are disappointing.
+Diesel Auris models are disappointing by comparison.
 You sense Toyota’s heart simply wasn’t in it.
-We do, however, like the later 1.2-litre turbo petrol engine, which is a cheaper and more conventional alternative to the hybrid that still serves up decent economy, but with slightly better performance and a more engaging feel for keen drivers.
+We do, however, like the later 1.2-litre four-cylinder turbo petrol engine, which is a cheaper and more conventional alternative to the hybrid that still serves up decent economy, but with slightly better performance and a more engaging feel for keen drivers.

 What other cars are similar to the Toyota Auris?

 There’s no end of choice in the family hatchback sector to compete with the Toyota Auris.
-Best-sellers include the Volkswagen Golf, Ford Focus and Vauxhall Astra – none of which (other than the later performance-focused Golf GTE PHEV) offered a hybrid option.
+Best-sellers include the Volkswagen Golf, Ford Focus and Vauxhall Astra – none of which (other than the later performance-focused Golf GTE PHEV) offered a hybrid option back then.
 The Honda Civic and Mazda 3 are reliable Japanese alternatives, and Nissan offered the Nissan Pulsar until a lack of market interest forced its retirement.

 Value alternatives include the SEAT Leon, Skoda Octavia, Kia Ceed and Hyundai i30, while it would be remiss of us not to also mention the Toyota Prius as an even more eco-focused (also five-door) alternative to the Auris.